PAskey/SPDT/README.md

 # SPDT
-A package to support SPDT data analyses
+A package to support SPDT data analyses.
+Install with devtools::install_github("PAskey/SPDT").